iteravirgo/bcsitera.github.io/apps/rte/docs/en-US/app.md

 # Real-Time Economy (RTE) Package
 Dynamics 365 Business Central is the most used Microsoft business software both in the World and in Estonia.

 It is a complete solution covering the entire company's supply chain, which offers extremely rich functionality.
 At the same time, each country has its own characteristics and digitalization possibilities.
-Estonia has started the so-called [realtimeeconomy](https://realtimeeconomy-bsr.eu/) initiative to make both companies and the environment more competitive.
+Estonia has started the so-called [Real-Time Economy](https://realtimeeconomy-bsr.eu/) initiative to make both companies and the environment more competitive.

 As a result, we have combined a number of additional options into one package, which help the company to operate in the most modern digitized information space.